haplo-org/haplo-plugins/haplo_workflow_complete_form_in_advance/readme.txt

 The default overlay page title is 'Edit details'.
 You can optionally use @spec.pageTitle(project)@ to append extra text, e.g. to confirm the right dashboard row was selected: "PGR name : School"

-You will need to update @get_facts_for_object@ for your collection to retrieve the saved details, and invalidate facts for that object (e.g. in @spec.onConfirm@ ) to ensure they display on the dashboard.
+You will need to update @get_facts_for_object@ for your collection to retrieve the saved details, and invalidate facts for that object (e.g. in @spec.onCommit@ or @spec.onSetCurrentDocument@ ) to ensure they display on the dashboard.

 If you are using this feature to register panel scheduling arrangements in advance, it may be useful to integrate this with the 'upcoming panels and vivas' dashboard.
 Set the @phd_doctoral_supervision:advance_panel_scheduling_types@ config data with the @spec.name@ set above and a display title to include on the dashboard. (see "PhD doctoral supervision":/phd/phd_doctoral_supervision#reporting)